RulosS290/RulosS290/README.md

 I'm a passionate software developer who enjoys working on both **backend** and **frontend** development. 🚀 I love learning new technologies and collaborating on exciting projects.

-## 🌱 Currently Studying
+## 🎓 Education
-- Systems Engineering
+- Bachelor's Degree in Systems Engineering

 ## 🔭 Projects
 - General software development projects